-Brand Name: Methotrexate Sodium, Preservative Free, Otrexup
+Brand names: EmGyn Kit, Methotrexate Sodium, Preservative Free, Otrexup, Rasuvo

-What is Otrexup (methotrexate (injection))?
+What is Otrexup?

-Methotrexate injection may also be used for purposes not listed in this medication guide.
+Otrexup may also be used for purposes not listed in this medication guide.

 alcoholism, cirrhosis, or chronic liver disease;

 a weak immune system or bone marrow disorder; or

-if you are pregnant or breast-feeding.
+if you are pregnant or breastfeeding.

 any type of infection; or

-If you are a woman, use an effective form of birth control while you are using methotrexate injection, and for at least one cycle of ovulation after your treatment ends.
+If you are a woman, you may need a pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using Otrexup and for at least 6 months after your last dose.

-How is methotrexate injection given?
+How is Otrexup given?

-Otrexup should appear yellow.
-Do not use this medicine if it has changed colors or has lumps or particles in it.
-Call your pharmacist for new medication.
+Prepare an injection only when you are ready to give it.
+Do not use if the medicine looks cloudy, has changed colors, or has particles in it.
+Call your pharmacist for new medicine.

-Store at room temperature away from moisture, heat, and light.
+Store Otrexup in its original packaging at room temperature away from moisture, heat, and light.
 Do not freeze.

 What happens if I miss a dose?